CptAlessio/dependency-monitor/README.md

 # dependency-monitor
-Scan Github (private and public) repositories for any given dependency.
+Scan one or more Github (private and public) repositories for any given dependency.
 Built using GitHub APIs and .NET core.
 Only support C# projects.

 ### Requirements